What Is the Difference Between a Facelift and a Neck Lift?

 Liposuction: Neck liposuction can be performed as a standalone procedure for patients who want to minimize the appearance of a double chin.
 It can also be combined with a neck lift or facelift if the skin has lost much of its elasticity.
 To perform neck liposuction, the surgeon makes a small incision below the chin and then inserts a thin tube called a cannula to remove excess fat.

-Experienced, board-certified plastic surgeons like Dr. Davidson use multiple facelift techniques.
+Experienced, board-certified plastic surgeons use multiple facelift techniques.
 However, each technique shares the goal of refreshing a patient’s appearance so they look like themselves about 10 years earlier.
-A full facelift treats sagging in the midface and lower face, targeting loose jowls, laugh lines, and sagging cheeks.
+A full facelift treats sagging in the lower two-thirds of the face, targeting loose jowls, laugh lines, and sagging cheeks.
 Facelift incisions typically start near the front of the ears and extend behind the ears and into the hairline.

 Which Procedure Is Right for You?